It4innovations/hyperqueue/benchmarks/README.md

 ### Perf events (`PerfEventsProfiler`)
 Uses `perf stat` to gather various CPU performance events.

+### Callgrind (`CallgrindProfiler`)
+Uses Callgrind to instrument the profiled binary.
+The results can be visualized e.g. using KCacheGrind.
+Note that using Callgrind can slow down the execution by orders of magnitude.

 ### Cachegrind (`CachegrindProfiler`)
 Uses Cachegrind to instrument the profiled binary.
 The results can be visualized e.g. using KCacheGrind.
 Note that using Cachegrind can slow down the execution by orders of magnitude.